 10. Green Tea – Provides:

 a.
 Catechins (antioxidants)

 Packed with antioxidants, green tea protects your skin from damage and aging.
-It also helps protect the skin naturally from the damage of the sun’s UV rays (redness from exposure to the sun).
 Green tea improves moisture, dryness, thickness, and elasticity of the skin.

 Tip: Avoid consuming green tea with milk (milk is observed to reduce the antioxidant nature of green tea)